 by BAR editor and columnist Jared A. Ball

-For Black Agenda Radio, I’m Jared Ball.
-On the web visit and bookmark us at BlackAgendaReport.com.
+For Black Agenda Report, I’m Jared Ball.
+Online visit us at BlackAgendaReport.com.